Deep thermalization under charge-conserving quantum dynamics: Discussion

 \section{Discussion}

 In this work, we have studied the phenomenon of deep thermalization, a novel form of quantum equilibration, in systems harboring a $U(1)$ conserved charge.
-We have presented a general theory predicting a rich variety of limiting universal forms of the projected ensemble, influenced by charge fluctuations in the initial state and by the choice of measurement basis --- which may or may not reveal information about the local charge density.
+We have put forth a general theory [Section.~\ref{sec:limiting_ensemble}], based on statistical-mechanical and quantum information-theoretic principles, for the universal limiting form of the projected ensemble in deep thermalization in the presence of this conserved charge.
+We have presented extensive supporting evidence in the form of a rigorous theorem, analytical calculations in a replica approach, and exact finite-sized numerical simulations.
+Our theory predicts a rich variety of limiting behavior for the projected ensemble, based on the charge fluctuations in the initial state and on the measurement basis, specifically how much information it reveals about the local charge density.